siberianfox/g2wiki/Dual-Endpoint-USB-Internals.md

 };
 ```

-That says we have a template structure named xioDeviceWrapper that is a subclass (child) of xioDeviceWrapperBase and has the following definition (in {…}; like a normal structure).
-This means that whatever is defined in xioDeviceWrapperBase will also implicitly be defined in xioDeviceWrapper.
+So far this part is the same, except that our class name has changed from `xioDeviceSerialUSBWrapper` to `xioDeviceWrapper`.

-Now for the structure declaration, starting with:
+Now for the contents of our class, starting with:
 ```c++
     Device _dev;
 ```
 We declare a variable (called a member) of type Device and name it _dev.
-This is our template parameter, so it could be anything, really, from a pointer to a serial usb object to a char. **In this case we are going to use it as a pointer to the object**.
-When it comes time to compile, if we used _dev in a way that doesn’t make sense for a Device then we’ll get an error.

 The next is a method definition, that is a special method called the constructor, and constructors have no return value.
 (It’s implied that it’s assisting it setting up a new object of this class.)
 Here it is: